Idegrity/opentelemetry-instrumentation-discordpy/README.md

 ## Configuration

 Refer to the [documentation](./docs/usage.md) for detailed configuration options and advanced usage.
+(This is WIP)

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](./docs/contributing.md) for how to get started.
+See [CONTRIBUTING.md](https://github.com/Idegrity/opentelemetry-instrumentation-discordpy/blob/main/docs/CONTRIBUTING.md) for how to get started.

 ## License

-This library is licensed under the [BSD License](LICENSE).
+This library is licensed under the [BSD License](https://github.com/Idegrity/opentelemetry-instrumentation-discordpy/blob/main/LICENSE).

 ## Support